alschmut/EasyFrameCommand/README.md

 1. Create an `EasyFrame.json` configuration file based on the below [Example EasyFrame.json](#example-easyframejson).
 The config defines each App Store page with:
     - localized texts, which will be displayed on the framed screenshot
     - a screenshot name, which must partially match the raw screenshot filenames
-1. Run the local `easy-frame` CLI command to generate framed screenshots into the `parent-folder/screenshots/` directory:
+1. Run the local `easy-frame` swift package command to generate framed screenshots into the `parent-folder/screenshots/` directory:
     ```sh
     cd path/to/EasyFrameCommandProject
     swift run easy-frame path/to/parent-folder